id12026/AI-Powered-Documentation-Improvement-Agent/README.md

 # 🧩 AI-Powered Documentation Improvement Agent

-This project provides an AI-powered tool that analyzes and revises MoEngage documentation  (like https://help.moengage.com/hc/en-us/articles/...) - easier to read for marketers who aren’t super technical.
+This project provides an AI-powered tool that analyzes and rewrites MoEngage documentation, making it clearer and easier to understand—especially for marketers without a technical background.

+---
 The system has two main components:

----

 ## 🔍 Task 1: Documentation Analyzer Agent